tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When put together, these changes make the TLS 1.3 handshake resemble TLS 1.2 session resumption, which improves the chance of successfully connecting through middleboxes.
-This "compatibility mode" is not explicitly negotiated.
-The client can opt to provide a session ID or not and the server has to echo it.
-Either side can send change_cipher_spec at any time during the handshake, as they must be ignored by the peer.
+This "compatibility mode" is partially
+negotiated: The client can opt to provide a session ID or not and the server has to echo it.
+Either side can send change_cipher_spec at any time during the handshake, as they must be ignored by the peer, but if the client sends a non-empty session ID, the server MUST send the change_cipher_spec as described in this section.

 ## Backwards Compatibility Security Restrictions